School Science Lessons

 Sugar apple, (Annona squamosa), sweetsop, small tree, up to 4 m, deciduous, fast growing, fruit, scaly, large, heart-shaped, segmented, white creamy pulp, used fresh, ice cream, propagation from grafting, seeds | Asimicin | Tropical America, Annonaceae

-See diagram: sugar apple
+See diagram: Sugar apple

-Annona squamosa, Daleys Fruit Tree Nursery
+Annona squamosa, Daleys Fruit Trees

 Sugar Apple, Daley's Fruit Trees